Mission-to-Mars-Penrice-Poltair/T.E.A.M/README.md

 ### What we will do less of tomorrow - stay more hydrated during work

 ## Day 2 Retrospective

+### What went well - we made a lot of progress in the stories

+### What didn't go well - had a lot of syntax errors in the code that we struggled to repair

+### What we will do more of tomorrow - stay hydrated and find syntax resources

+### What we will do less of tomorrow - make less syntax errors

 ## Final Retrospective